Eating healthy during pregnancy

 - Eat foods from the five food groups at every meal.

 - Choose whole-grain bread and pasta, low-fat or skim milk and lean meat, like chicken, fish and pork.
+Eat 8 to 12 ounces of fish that are low in mercury each week.

 - Plan on eating four to six smaller meals a day instead of three bigger ones.
 This can help relieve heartburn and discomfort you may feel as your baby gets bigger.